 - A list of treatments and how they affect you

 Every case of MS is different.
 Sometimes, it’s hard to see from the outside.

 You might have some days when you feel good, or you don’t have any visible symptoms.
 Some people might question your commitment to your job and eligibility for benefits.

 But you know how you feel.
 Get an experienced disability lawyer who understands what you’re going through and knows how to build your case for benefits.

-Schneider, Schneider & Schneider helps people in Fargo, Grand Forks and across North Dakota and northwest Minnesota during some of the most difficult times in their lives.
+The Schneider Law Firm helps people in Fargo, Grand Forks and across North Dakota and northwest Minnesota during some of the most difficult times in their lives.